Fund for the Environment & Urban Life About Proposals

 PROJECT CRITERIA

 The Fund has no firm criteria for awarding grants.
 However, we offer the following as guidance to indicate the considerations we use to evaluate funding requests that are submitted to us.
-While all criteria will not be applicable or applied in all cases, we hope this information is clear and encourage proposers to consider this information carefully in order to avoid wasted effort.
+While all of these factors will not be applicable or applied in all cases, we hope this information is clear and encourage proposers to consider this information carefully to avoid wasted effort.

 • The proposer must be an organization that has the capabilities to accomplish what it proposes.
 A track record, and evidence of the track record, is important.
 If the organization is newer, we will focus on the capabilities of key individuals.